joscheuerer/hands-on-workshop/docs/lab2-new.md

 The deployment results, cost calculation and policy evaluation are reported back into git.

 ### Setup triggers
-Navigate to your existing workflow from the lab 1 by choosing the **Workflow Groups** in the sidebar.
+Let's navigate to your existing workflow from the first usecase by choosing **Workflow Groups** in the sidebar.
 Select your workflow group **wfg-xx**, and then the workflow **repo-vpc-xx**.
 Choose the tab **Settings** and **Advanced Options**.